mento-protocol/docs/use/cdp-operations.md

 ## Mento CDPs and Liquity v2

-**Mento CDPs are a fork of [Liquity v2](https://www.liquity.org/).** The core mechanics (troves, user-set interest rates, liquidations, Stability Pool, redemptions) follow the Liquity v2 design.
-Liquity v2 uses ETH/LSTs as collateral and BOLD as the debt token; Mento’s fork uses **USDm as collateral** and **a Mento stable (e.g. GBPm) as the debt token** per deployment.
+**Mento CDPs are a fork of [Liquity v2](https://www.liquity.org/).** The CDP contracts live in a **separate repository**: [mento-protocol/bold](https://github.com/mento-protocol/bold).
+The core mechanics (troves, user-set interest rates, liquidations, Stability Pool, redemptions) follow the Liquity v2 design.
+Liquity v2 uses ETH/LSTs as collateral and BOLD as the debt token; Mento’s fork uses **USDm as collateral** and **FX-pegged stables (e.g. GBPm) as the debt token**, with **one independent instance per FX currency** (each with its own TroveManager, StabilityPool, and FX price feed).

 For full protocol and contract documentation (state variables, liquidation thresholds, fee flows, redemption mechanics), use the **Liquity v2** documentation:

 * **[Liquity v2 documentation](https://docs.liquity.org/)** — protocol overview, technical resources, and contract behavior.
 * **[Liquity v2 whitepaper](https://www.liquity.org/blog/liquity-v2-whitepaper)** — design and economics.

-Mento’s fork differs in collateral/debt configuration and in integration with Mento’s [Reserve](../build/smart-contracts/reserve.md) and [FPMM](../build/smart-contracts/fpmm.md).
-Deployment-specific parameters and addresses are in the [mento-core](https://github.com/mento-protocol/mento-core) repository.
+For **Mento-specific** implementation (USDm collateral, FX oracles, multi-instance architecture, risks, and FXPriceFeed), see the **[mento-protocol/bold README](https://github.com/mento-protocol/bold)**.
+Deployment addresses and integration with Mento’s [Reserve](../build/smart-contracts/reserve.md) and [FPMM](../build/smart-contracts/fpmm.md) are documented in [mento-core](https://github.com/mento-protocol/mento-core) and the Build [Deployments](../build/deployments/README.md) section.

 ---